Business process automation: benefits and how to start

 Key differences:

-- BPA: Automates complete end-to-end processes
+- BPA: Automates complete end-to-end processes.

-- RPA: Automates individual, rule-based tasks
+- RPA: Automates individual, rule-based tasks.

-- BPM: Maps and improves processes first, then automates
+- BPM: Maps and improves processes first, then automates them.

 Where can BPA be applied?

-- Robotic Process Automation (RPA): Uses bots to handle simple, rule-based tasks like data entry and invoice processing.
+- Robotic process automation (RPA): Uses bots to handle simple, rule-based tasks like data entry and invoice processing.

-BPA is widely used across industries to enhance efficiency:
+These approaches work across industries to enhance efficiency:

 - Retail: Tracking inventory in real time and reordering stock automatically